 Marriage and Family explores the scientific developments (empirical, theoretical, and applied) which have occurred in the sociological research on courtship, mate selection, marriage, parenthood, family disorganization, divorce, and remarriage.
 (F,S,O,D)

-SOC250 Social Disorganization
+SOC250 Social Problems

-Prerequisites: SOC101 with a grade of "C" or better and reading proficiency Social Disorganization explores the scientific developments (empirical, theoretical, and applied) which have occurred in the sociological research on deviant behavior.
-(F,S,O)
+Prerequisites: SOC101 with a grade of "C" or better and reading proficiency.